memtt/malt/README.md

 into json parsor functions.

-The first alternative is to try to generate more compressed file by enabling usage of `stackTree` output option to store the stacks as a tree into the file.
-It is more efficient in term of space (in the 600 MB case it lower the file to 200 MB) but need an onfly conversion by the server to get back the supported format.
+The first alternative is to try to generate more compressed file by enabling usage of `stackTree` output options to store the stacks as a tree into the file.
+It is more efficient in terms of space (in the 600 MB case it lower the file to 200 MB) but need an on-fly conversion by the server to get back the supported format.

 ```shell
 	malt -o "output:stackTree=true" ./PROGRAM
 ```

-Currently you can still get cases where you cannot load the file into nodejs, I'm working on a workarround.
+Currently you can still find cases where you cannot load the file into nodejs, I'm working on a workaround.
-Please provide me your files if it append.
+Please provide me your files if it appends.
 By compressing it in gzip you will get less than 30-40 MB.

 Packaging
 ---------

-You can find packaging instructions inside packagin/README.md.
+You can find packaging instructions inside packaging/README.md.
 For quicker use you can use the dev/packagin.sh script which do the steps automatically.

-Installation in non standard directory
+Installation in non-standard directory
 --------------------------------------

-If you install MALT in a directory other than `/usr` and `/usr/local`, eg. in your home, you might be interested by setting some environnement variables to integrate it to your shell :
+If you install MALT in a directory other than `/usr` and `/usr/local`, eg. in your home, you might be interested by setting some environment variables integrating it to your shell :

 ```shell
 	export PATH=${PREFIX}/bin:$PATH
 	export MANPATH=${PREFIX}/share/man:$MANPATH
 ```

-`LD_LIBRARY_PATH` is not required as the `malt` command will use full path to get access the internal `.so` file.
+`LD_LIBRARY_PATH` is not required as the `malt` command will use the full path to get access the internal `.so` file.